-Through its legislative program, PTA focuses attention on the health, safety, and well-being of all children.
-PTA, at the local level, can bring influence to bear on elected officials and school administrators to ensure compliance through the monitoring and implementation of school health laws and policies.
+Through its legislative program, PTA focuses attention on all children's health, safety, and well-being.
+At the local level, PTA can bring influence to bear on elected officials and school administrators to ensure compliance by monitoring and implementing school health laws and policies.
 Texas PTA works to support healthy lifestyle priorities.

-- Familiarize yourself with Texas PTA and National PTA Positions and Resolutions - Review state laws and district policy (e.g., your district can write items into their local policy if not required by the state - for example, districts may choose to keep health as a graduation requirement or create a recess policy) - Meet with school leadership to learn about any local campus policy they have in place (e.g., extra recess instead of birthday parties, healthy fundraisers, etc.)
+- Familiarize yourself with Texas PTA, and National PTA Positions and Resolutions - Review state laws and district policy (e.g., your district can write items into their local policy if not required by the state - for example, districts may choose to keep health as a graduation requirement or create a recess policy) - Meet with school leadership to learn about any local campus policy they have in place (e.g., extra recess instead of birthday parties, healthy fundraisers, etc.)